“He had several holes to old barriers on his property, Doctor Curtis.”

 “Don’t, really,” Sans added to that.

 “Well we do!”
 Toriel shouted.
 “Boys!
-You should have told me that.
-Monsters are the ones who sealed us in?
-Brainwashed?”
+You should have told me that.”
+Toriel looked strangely at Asgore.
+“The mutants are monsters?
+Brainwashed?
+Betrayers?”

 “I didn’t see any of that in the data we looked up,” Papyrus said.

 “I don’t know.
 They grew over time up there,” Al said casually.
 “I don’t think you get it?
 It’s like a whole other faction.
 I mean?
 Did you really think Betsys Mom, Alphys, came up with the determination reducing potion on her own?
 Makes it easier to be assassins.”

 “Jobs a job.
-They aren’t the original monster betrayers themselves, they’re just descendants.”
+They aren’t the original mutant betrayers themselves, they’re just descendants.”
 Al shrugged.
 “Plus, they got families to feed.
-They’re monsters.
-They could be exposed.
 What else they gonna do?”

 “Nothing!
-They shouldn’t kill people.
+They shouldn’t kill humans.
 That kind of thing is wrong.”

 “What?
 Not like we could say anything,” Al said once more.
 “You were in prison, momma.
 Lucky to even have us.
 Couldn’t mess up.
 Remember?”
 He adjusted his little poofball hat.
 “Love you?”

 Ugh.
 “I love you too.”

 Hm?
 Frisk looked back toward Sans.